 Go for a light sandy blonde color for a bright and rooted outcome!
-The shadow root in this mid-length chop is what makes this blonde balayage come together.
+The shadow root in this mid-length chop makes this blonde balayage come together.

-Opt for a naturally rich sandy blonde that features a smudge root, making it low-maintenance.
+Opt for a naturally rich sandy blonde with a smudge root, making it low-maintenance.
 Babylights create a soft, glossy effect to jazz up your long and wavy tresses.

 This natural sandy blonde tone is best described as a lived-in natural blonde.